mohsseha/md-to-blog/in/resume/index.md

 ## Recent Work History

+### Director, Machine Learning, Symbotic - 2021 -
+My focus has been on perception, mapping and data-strategy to support production ML/AI applications.
+Some highlights:
+- Refocused the ML/Vision roadmap on a path that gives a positive ROI in months instead of years.
+Two key decisions: 1.
+Reformulating the robot perception problem to use new state-of-the-art Deep Learning networks and 2. adopting on-bot containerization to reduce development, manufacturing and distribution costs.
+- The perception solutions are accurate to within a millimeter and can scale to an error rate < 1/million transactions.
+- Lead a team of 14 ML Engineers, Scientist and techs with a 7 figure budget.

-### Manager, ML Modeling, iRobot — 2018 -
+### Manager, ML Modeling, iRobot — 2018 - 2021
-I was internally recruited to develop the marquee feature of next-gen robots.
-My team's focus is on:

-- **ML Research & Development** of robot embedded CNN models that:
-	- are optimized for detection, localization and embedding.
-	- have <1% error in *millions* of homes globally.
-- **Scalable Data collection processes and infrastructure** with:
-	- ~10^8 labeled and unlabeled images.
-	- guaranteed user privacy exceeding GDPR requirements.
-	- *cost effective* real image labeling and synthetic data generation.
-- **Corporate ML technology support:**
-	- Supported iRobot Ventures in making investment decisions in 10's of companies globally.
-	- IP/patent production (details below).

-As the team leader I focus on:

-- *Product strategy* developing ML product roadmaps that meet PM, UX and cost constraints.
-- *Scientific leadership* help my team review and build on latest DL/ML literature.
-- *Software architecture* selecting the right tools and vendors to support our data pipeline and training needs.
-- *Team growth* grew the teams from a couple of interns to a team of 25+ full timers.
-I Interviewed 100's of candidates and worked with HR to substantially improve amd enhance our diversity and inclusion process.
+Recruited to develop the marquee feature of J7 robot: the ability to see obstacles in millions of homes when cleaning with with error rate of <0.1%.
+The team:
+- Grew from 1 to a peak of 10 with (50% of team had PhDs).
+- Employed state of the art data pipelines and technologies to create privacy preserving (GDPR), reproducible, and completely automated AI/ML vision learning models.
+Technologies used include KubeFlow Pipelines, Population Based Training, Active Learning as well as a number of Semi-supervised pre-training and synthetic data methods.

 ### Principle Data Scientist, iRobot — 2017-2018
-- Developed data science models that distilled the data streaming from millions of robots to actionable intelligence used everywhere from rank-and-file engineers to executives.
+- Developed data science models that distilled the data streaming from millions of robots to actionable intelligence used by everyone in the company (from executives down to rank-and-file engineers).
-- Led research to support cutting-edge digital robot user experiences focused on machine learning and augmented reality.
-Built The minimal viable products that were used to to prove out concepts and solidify product roadmaps.
+- Research to support cutting-edge digital robot user experiences focused on machine learning and augmented reality.
-- Hired, mentored, and sometimes managed teams to support the above three focus areas.
+- Hire, mentor, collaborate with and managed teams to support the above three focus areas.

 ### Lead Instructor, General Assembly & Professional Speaker at No Fluff Just Stuff Conferences — 2015-
 Taught DS/ML programs and professional conference workshops that vary in length from a single day to multiple months.
-Topics include ML methods, visualization, Big Data, software architecture, etc.
+Topics include machine learning methods, visualization, Big Data, software architecture & other related approaches.

 ### Data Scientist & Software Architect, EnerNOC, — 2014-2016
 - Researched different methods of modeling and projecting energy data and time-series (25 provisional & issued patents).